Curriculum and Program Requirements

 The formal requirements for the Ph.D. are listed below.
 Please consult the designated sections for additional details.

-- Twelve courses completed with a grade of B or better of which ten of those courses must be taken in the Department of Political Science and eight of those must be 2000-level graduate seminars.
+- Twelve courses completed with a grade of B or better of which ten of those courses must be taken in the Department of Political Science.
+All courses must be 2000-level graduate seminars.
 You may take up two courses in a related discipline without prior approval.

 - The following courses are required:

 - One of two statistics courses: POLS2580 or POLS2590

 - Two of the four pro-seminars: POLS2100, POLS2110, POLS2120, POLS2130

 - A year long prospectus writing seminar worth one course credit, POLS2050 / POLS2051

 - Passing preliminary examinations in two of the four general areas (American, Comparative, International Relations, and Political Theory).

 - Completing all coursework and passing the preliminary exams (both written and oral) constitute the requirements for formal admission to candidacy for the Ph.D.